HerringtonDarkholme/gulp-progeny/README.md

     // Matched stuff to exclude: string, regex, or array of either/both
     exclusion: /^compass/,

     // which file to find when import directory as a whole
     // don't include extension here
     // e.g. @import 'blueprint' is expanded to @import 'blueprint/index.styl'
     directoryEntry: 'index',

     // In case a match starts with a slash, the absolute path to apply
-    rootPath: path.join('path', 'to', 'project')
+    rootPath: path.join('path', 'to', 'project'),

+    // all dependencies will be printed out in debug mode
+    debug: true
 };
 var progeny = require('gulp-progeny')